Bas de Gaay Fortman: Career before politics

-In 1967 De Gaay Fortman left Amsterdam to become a senior lector at the University of Zambia in Lusaka, where he was head of the Economic faculty.
+In 1967, De Gaay Fortman left Amsterdam to become a senior lecturer at the University of Zambia in Lusaka, where he was head of the Economic faculty.
 Here he taught Economics of Rural Development, and Theory of the Economic Order.
-In 1968 he was appointed Chairman of the Agricultural Prices and Marketing Committee, an advisory Body of the Zambian government.
-He wrote two books about his residence in Zambia: "After Mulunguhsi, the economics of Zambian Humanism" in 1967 and "The Third World in Movement, a message from Zambia" in 1972.
+In 1968, he was appointed Chairman of the Agricultural Prices and Marketing Committee, an advisory Body of the Zambian government.
+He wrote two books about his residence in Zambia: After Mulungushi: The Economics of Zambian Humanism in 1967 and The Third World in Movement, a message from Zambia in 1972.

-While in Zambia De Gaay Fortman kept close tabs on the developments in Dutch politics.
-De Gaay Fortman was a member of the Christian-democratic Anti-Revolutionary Party.
-In 1970 he joined a group of so-called "spijtstemmers" (English: "the Sorry Voters") or Americain Group (after restaurant Americain, where the group regularly met).
-The group regretted that their party, ARP, joined a coalition with the liberal VVD instead of the social-democratic Partij van de Arbeid.
-In 1967 he edited the book "Christian-Radical", in which a new leftwing Christian faith was articulated.
-In 1970 he left the ARP to join the PPR, a Christian-radical party set up by former members of the KVP, who also regretted the Christian-democratic/liberal coalition.
+While in Zambia, De Gaay Fortman kept close tabs on the developments in Dutch politics.
+De Gaay Fortman was a member of the Christian democratic Anti-Revolutionary Party.
+In 1970, he joined a group of so-called spijtstemmers ("regret voters") or Americain Group (after restaurant Americain, where the group regularly met).
+The group regretted that their party, ARP, had joined a coalition with the liberal People's Party for Freedom and Democracy (VVD) instead of the social democratic Labour Party (PvdA).
+In 1967, he edited the book Christian-Radical, in which a new left-wing Christian faith was articulated.
+In 1970, he left the ARP to join the Political Party of Radicals (PPR), a Christian-radical party set up by former members of the Catholic People's Party (KVP), who also regretted the Christian democratic/liberal coalition.

 Political career

-In 1971 De Gaay Fortman returned to the Netherlands from Zambia for the election campaign of the PPR.
-He was one of the two top candidates of the party.
-In the elections the party got two seats in the House of Representatives, one of which was to be occupied by De Gaay-Fortman.
-During his period as member of the House of Representatives, he was Professor Extraordinary of Economic Development at the Institute of Social Studies in the Hague.
-After the election he became Shadow Minister for International Development in Den Uyl's Shadow cabinet.
+In 1971, De Gaay Fortman returned to the Netherlands from Zambia for the PPR's campaign for the 1971 general election.
+He was one of the party's two lead candidates.
+The party won two seats in the House of Representatives, one of which was to be occupied by De Gaay-Fortman.
+During his period in the House of Representatives, he was Professor Extraordinary of Economic Development at the Institute of Social Studies in The Hague.
+After the election he became Shadow Minister for International Development in the Den Uyl shadow cabinet.

-He led the party in the 1972 elections, in which the PPR more than tripled its seats to seven.
+He led the party in the 1972 general election, in which the PPR more than tripled its seat count to seven.
 De Gaay Fortman became the leader of the parliamentary party.
 Between 1973 and 1975 he was vice-chair of the Defence Committee of the House of Representatives.

-He seemed an atypical PPR-member, well-educated, upperclass, and with his affected speech.
-De Gaay however was very popular under young people.
+He seemed an atypical PPR member, well-educated, upper-class, and with his affected speech.
+De Gaay however, was very popular under young people.
 In parliament he showed a keen interest in development cooperation.